afumfer/KNote/README.md

 TODO: Creating the database with the desktop application ...

-TODO: Creation of the database with the Web application ...
+TODO: Creating the database with the Web application ...

-## Direct use of binaries
+## Installation and deployment

 TODO: ....

+### Direct use of binaries

+TODO: ....

+## License

+This project is under the MIT License - see the LICENSE.txt file for details